Security Police (Japan)

 The Security Police is the protective security unit of the Tokyo Metropolitan Police Department (TMPD).
-Under the Security Bureau of the TMPD, the division is responsible for analyze and plan VIPs travel routes to ensure safety, crowd control in key areas while VIPs are on duty, counterintelligence to prevent VIPs assassinations, force protection to protect the places where VIPs reside, high-risk tactical law enforcement situations to protect VIPs, protecting domestic and foreign dignitaries on Japanese soil and abroad, and undercover infiltrates the crowd to secure VIPs.
+Under the Security Bureau of the TMPD, the division is responsible for VIP protection in and outside Japan concerning Japanese politicians.

 The division's agents are commonly known as Security Police (SP) (セキュリティポリス, Sekyuritī Porisu).
 The word "SP" is a loanword used in the Japanese law enforcement system, based on the badge worn by the agents.